 - Transaction history for similar vehicles

 CarMax also considers the cost of “renewal,” or the process of preparing a car for sale.
-CarMax may sell your vehicle on one of its own lots or at wholesale.
-If it purchases your car intending to sell it on the lot, the cost of any necessary cosmetic fixes and/or repairs will decrease your CarMax offer.
+CarMax may sell your vehicle on one of its own lots or at wholesale or auction.
+If it purchases your car with the intent of selling it on the lot, the cost of any necessary cosmetic fixes and/or repairs will decrease your CarMax offer.

-During the appraisal process, CarMax will conduct an inside-and-out inspection of the vehicle and take it for a test drive.
-CarMax customer service representatives were unable to state whether their appraisal prices are typically higher than, lower than, or comparable to Kelley Blue Book estimates.
+During the appraisal process, CarMax will conduct a thorough inspection of the vehicle and take it for a test drive.
+CarMax customer service representatives were unable to state whether the company’s appraisal prices are typically higher than, lower than, or comparable to Kelley Blue Book estimates.
 Representatives told us that CarMax makes its offers on a case-by-case basis after careful inspection.

 When to Use Kelley Blue Book

-Kelley Blue Book is best for research and price comparisons.
-KBB does not directly buy cars.
-Keep in mind, KBB offers several types of estimates — not all of which will be realistic for your vehicle depending on its condition and in-market desirability.
+Kelley Blue Book is best for research and price comparisons — it does not directly buy cars.
+Keep in mind, KBB offers several types of estimates, not all of which will be realistic for your vehicle depending on its condition and in-market desirability.
 Estimate types include: